DistAlgo/distalgo/README.md

   By default, the node process is unnamed, and as such will not be able to talk to other node processes, and any DistAlgo process running on an unnamed node will not be able to communicate with DistAlgo processes running on other nodes.
-In order to have multiple node processes each communicating with each other, you must give each one a unique name.
+In order to have multiple node processes that communicates with each other, you must give each one a unique name.
 A node name can be any string that does not include the characters '@', '#', and ':'.
-A node process can be named by using the `-n <NAME>` command line argument, such as:
+A node process can be named by using the `-n <NAME>` command line argument.
+For example, the command

       python -m da -n Node1 -m da.examples.lamutex.orig

-  This command will run the mutual exclusion example on a node named "Node1".
-Observe that the printed process ids in the output now include a "#Node1" suffix to indicate that they are running on the "Node1" node.
+  will start a node named 'Node1', which then runs the mutual exclusion example.
+Notice that the printed process ids in the output of this command now include a "#Node1" suffix to indicate that they are running on the 'Node1' node.

-  You can use the name of the node process to send messages to it.
-Assume you have a file 'Ping.da' which contains the following program:

-     def main():
-         send(('ping', ), to='Pong')
-         await(received(('pong',)))

-  This program simply sends a 'ping' message to a node named 'Pong', then waits for the other node to reply with a 'pong' message.
-You can now run this program on the 'Ping' node using

-     python -m da -n Ping Ping.da

-  It will print a few lines of output, one of which will look like:

-     <Node_:Ping>:INFO: Waiting to resolve name 'Pong'...

-  This indicates that the node process 'Ping' is blocked at the 'send' statement, because the DistAlgo system does not how to resolve the name 'Pong'.
-So let's write the corresponding 'Pong.da' program:

-    def main():
-        send(('pong', ), to='Ping')
-        await(received(('ping',)))

-  This program simply sends a 'pong' message to the node named 'Ping' and waits for a 'ping' message.
-And if you now run this program from another terminal using:

-    python -m da -n Pong Pong.da

-  then both programs will successfully terminate.

-  Node names can also be used for the `at` argument when calling the `new` function, which instructs the system to create the new processes on the named nodes instead of locally.
+  Node names can also be used for the `at` argument when calling the `new` function, which instructs the system to create the new processes on the named node(s) instead of locally.
 The following program, 'pingpong.da', creates a `Pong` process on the node named 'PongNode', then creates a `Ping` process on the local node, and finally starts both: